BananaBirb/BananaBirb/README.md

 - 👋 Hi, I’m @BananaBirb,

-I am a former Biologist (Background mainly in Developmental and Stem Cell Biology, no Ph.D.) who had a brief intermission in publishing beforer finally deciding to do something something with computers.
+I am a former Biologist (Background mainly in Developmental and Stem Cell Biology, no Ph.D.) who had a brief intermission in publishing before finally deciding to do something something with computers.

 Interested in -Omics analysis, databanks, organization, basically everything where numbers, management and structure of some sort is involved.